What Is MAP Pricing?

 The vendor can and should enforce their MAP policies and can impose penalties for violation (less inventory, less MDF or co-op, worse terms, terminate the authorization.
 Some vendors won’t support products that are not sold through authorized (i.e., grey market) partners.
 Even Amazon will often remove resellers if they are not authorized and their customers cannot receive warranty support because of it.

 It is important to realize that MAP pricing is a one-way policy between the reseller and the vendor.
 It is not “supposed” to fix the price–since that can be perceived as violating antitrust price-fixing laws.
 The reseller can still negotiate and sell below the MAP–they just can’t advertise this pricing.
 We sometimes see this as “See Price in Cart” where you may see a lower price.
 While some retailers like Best Buy will advertise at the MSRP–but then throw in a $100 gift card, or bundle other products with it (using bundles and “extras” which reduces the overall price).

 The following are a few simple MAP policies.
 You can search Google to find the MAP pricing for HP, Apple, and others to see how they word their policies.
-The first sample is an indirect approach to impose MAP pricing, the second is a more straight forward, comprehensive treatment.
+The first sample is an indirect approach to imposing MAP pricing, the second is a more straightforward, comprehensive treatment.

 Sample # 1

 Reseller Prices.
 The prices a reseller pays for Products and Services will be set by the Company.
 Subject to the Company’s ability to impose maximum resale price and minimum advertised price limitations, the reseller is free to determine its resale prices unilaterally.